GreptimeTeam/greptimedb/docs/how-to/how-to-write-fuzz-tests.md

 }
 ```

-4. Write your first fuzz test target in the `/tests-fuzz/targets/<fuzz target name>.rs`.
+4. Write your first fuzz test target in the `/tests-fuzz/targets/<fuzz-target>.rs`.

 ```rust
 use libfuzzer_sys::fuzz_target;